seaofvoices/crosswalk/docs/Guide/GettingStarted.md

 ## Modules

-Think about a module as if it was a service.
+Think of a module as if it was a service.
 It should provide capabilities by itself or offer capabilities to other modules.
 When thinking in modules, it is also usually better to tell a module to do something, rather then asking for their current state and then make them do something from that state (read about the *Tell Don't Ask Principle* if you want to know more).

 The next sections of this guide will present the different types of modules in crosswalk.
 You will find more specific information about [client modules](ClientModules.md), [server modules](ServerModules.md) and [shared modules](SharedModules.md)